benbeadle/csce-489-practicum/README.md

 Instructions: 5 Easy Steps
 ==========

+Choose your chart
+=
+The first step to using Google Charts is selecting your choice of chart.
+You can view the [gallery](https://developers.google.com/chart/interactive/docs/gallery) on Google's documentation.
+You need to select your graph carefully depending on the data you have and what you are trying to convey to your user.

 Load the libraries
 =
-To start using Google Charts, all you need to do is add an external Javascript file, and add a few lines of code.
+To start using your chart with Google Charts, all you need to do is add an external Javascript file, and add a few lines of code.
 Add the following lines inside the HEAD tag of your HTML page:

     <script type="text/javascript" src="https://www.google.com/jsapi"></script>
     <script type="text/javascript">